journal.stuffwithstuff.com

 Visualizing the Democratic Primary

 Like lots and lots of people, I’ve been following this year’s election very closely.
-I’m not into sports, so this is about the closest to it I get.
+I’m not into sports, so this is about as close to it as I get.
 And, like an avid sports fan, I’m transfixed by the stats: the numbers that tell how the teams are doing.
 Here’s how CNN shows it (as of 5/12/09):

 CNN’s election results “graph”